IDAES/idaes-pse/docs/getting_started/binaries.rst

 release and run the command ``wsl --list --all``.
 This will list all your linux distributions (if you have more than one) with their names.

-There are a few options to check that your ``{solver}_wsl.bat`` is installed correctly.
-In an Anaconda Prompt window activate the environment (if you used environments) where the solver i.e. PETSc was installed and run the command ``%LOCALAPPDATA%/idaes/bin/petsc_wsl.bat --version``.
-If setup correctly, details of the solver release version will be printed on the screen.
-For users of git bash, open a git bash window and activate the environment (if you used environments) where the solver i.e. PETSc was installed and run the command ``$LOCALAPPDATA/idaes/bin/petsc_wsl.bat --version``.
-If setup correctly, details of the PETSc release version will be printed on the screen.
+There are several options to check that your ``{solver}_wsl.bat`` (e.g. ``petsc_wsl.bat``) file is installed correctly.
+In an Anaconda Prompt window or a Command Prompt window run the command ``%LOCALAPPDATA%\idaes\bin\petsc_wsl.bat --version``.
+For users of Git Bash, open a Git Bash window and run the command ``$LOCALAPPDATA/idaes/bin/petsc_wsl.bat --version``.
+While for powershell, open a powershell window and run the command ``start-process -NoNewWindow -wait $Env:LOCALAPPDATA\idaes\bin\petsc_wsl.bat –version``.
+In all cases, the conda environment where the solver is installed has to be active (i.e. activate it with ``conda activate <env name>``).
+Details of the solver release version will be printed on the screen if the setup has been completed correctly.